Allisonwonderlax13/https-github.com-obsproject-obs-studio./Known-Conflicts.md

 ### On-screen Displays / Overlays

 Programs which draw on top of games and other software to show additional details such as FPS monitors, temperature / GPU monitors, etc often cause issues due to hook conflicts.
-These applications include MSI Afterburner, RivaTuner, EVGA Precision, Dolby Axon, TeamSpeak / Mumble, Raptr, Overwolf and others.
+These applications include, but are not limited to:

+- MSI Afterburner
+- RivaTuner
+- EVGA Precision
+- Dolby Axon
+- TeamSpeak / Mumble / Discord overlays
+- Raptr
+- Overwolf

 Please close these applications or disable their OSD functionality when using OBS.

 ### Other Capture / Recording Software